Rahul-Bisht/mailit/readme.md

 }
 ```

-Install the app and start it up:
+Install the app and start it up to point at the config:

 ```bash